williamkapke/propex/README.md

 It will also be called if not optional and the value is an array, but the propex is expecting an object... or vice versa.

-### event: marker(property, key, item, context)
-Called when a marker is encountered in the propex.

 # Installation